 Figuring out equipment for JIRP can be overwhelming!
 Skiing and mountaineering, our two modes of transportation for most of the field season, are both gear-intensive pursuits.
 If you're new to either (or both), you're not alone.
 Skiing and mountaineering equipment can be expensive, but planning and preparation can help keep costs down.
 Many items will go on sale at the end of the winter season (February-March); don’t necessarily start buying items immediately, but the sooner you start learning about the gear the better you’ll be able to spot a good deal when you come across it.

-The first step to rounding up all the gear you're going to need is to check out the 2019 Gear List.
+The first step to rounding up all the gear you're going to need is to check out the 2019 Gear List (linked above).
 The Gear List includes a description of everything you'll need for JIRP, so it's long.
 Note that the last page is a check list.
 We've included pictures of many of the trickier items.

 Labeling your equipment

 There will be upwards of 50 people on the expedition on any given week.
 Many people have similar or identical clothes and gear.
 Personal space is tight and it is common to have your equipment get mixed up with your bunkmate’s, ropemate’s, or research partner's equipment.
 Please label everything you bring to JIRP clearly with your last name in permanent marker.
 The only exception to this is hard items that are difficult to write on (ex carabiners), which many people mark with a personalized combination of colored duct tape or electrical tape.

 If you were to bring this list into your local outdoor store and purchase everything new it would be exceptionally expensive.
 If you are concerned about costs, we do not advocate doing that.
 Instead, start with these steps:

 Figure out what you have: You may already have suitable items for many of the items we require.
 If you have any questions about whether what you own is appropriate, contact your staff mentor or Annie.